2DFS/artifacts-evaluation/README.md

 ```bash
    python3 fig8.py
 ```
+> Please make sure you have stable connectivity and that the experiment is not interrupted.
+In case the experiment is interrupted because of a VM disconnection, make sue to follow again the preparation step `1. **Setup the environment**`

 #### Expected behavior:
 During the experiment, for each experiment configuration, the script will print messages like the following:
 ```bash